Phil147/ngcc-monorepo/README.md

 # Reproduction for ng-packagr issue

-The relevant part is the library `lib1`, you can ignore everything else.
-The crucial part are the spec files, they are excluded in the tsconfig but the imports there seem to be used to determine the `dependencies` of an entry point.
-In a large component library because of this we run into an endless loop and in `heap out of memory`
+That is the counterpart to the `packagr-rc7` branch which shows the issue.
+Here with rc4 it still works as expected

 * run `npm ci`
 * run `ng build lib1 --prod`

-You will see that only the main entry point is built :/
+main entry point plus both secondary entry points are built